godprobe/PyNet/Week_3/Exercises_Wk3.md

 Reference code for these exercises is posted on GitHub at: https://github.com/ktbyers/pynet/tree/master/learning_python/lesson3

 1. Read the "show\_vlan.txt" file into your program.
-Loop through teh lines in this file and extract all of the VLAN\_ID, VLAN\_NAME combinations.
+Loop through the lines in this file and extract all of the VLAN\_ID, VLAN\_NAME combinations.
 From these VLAN\_ID and VLAN\_NAME construct a new list where each element in the list is a tuple consisting of `(VLAN_ID, VLAN_NAME)`.
 Print this data structure to the screen.
 Your output should look as follows:

 	```
 	[('1', 'default'),